Tolbat/JagdoomE/README.md

 250212 - CRT Widescreen, Improved HUD with ammo color states 250212 - Jaggd.exe Support for windows 10 via Cygwin

-Last Updated: 2/13/2025
 250213 - Cygwin now required, building the rom is now comparable to linux.
 Still has memory crash issue.
 Testing a fix - no promises.
-If you do not want to use Cygwin please use Makefile1 and rename to makefile it cannot be makefile.mak
+			If you do not want to use Cygwin please use OldMakefile and rename to makefile it cannot be makefile.mak.
+			Please follow OldInst.txt
+250226 - Corrected mistakes to setup

 ```